aws-quickstart/cdk-eks-blueprints/docs/pipelines.md

 ## Creating a pipeline

 We can create a new `CodePipeline` resource via the following.

+### Using GitHub as CodePipeline repository source.

 ```typescript
 import * as blueprints from '@aws-quickstart/eks-blueprints'